dspace-group/simphera-reference-architecture-aws/README.md

 ### Request service quota for gpu computing instances

+If you want to run [AURELION](https://www.dspace.com/en/pub/home/products/sw/experimentandvisualization/aurelion_sensor-realistic_sim.cfm) with your SIMPHERA solution, you need to add gpu instances to your cluster.

 In case you want to add a gpu node pool to your architecture you might have to increase the [quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) for the gpu instance type you have selected.
 For the default value you have to increase the quota for _Running Dedicated p3 Hosts_.

 ### Create Security Credentials